-The first step in implementing a CO2 EOR project is to secure access to substantial volumes of CO2.
-Denbury sources CO2 both from naturally-occurring underground reservoirs and from industrial sources which capture, process and then compress the CO2 for delivery into a pipeline network.
+The first step in implementing a CO, EOR project is to secure access to substantial volumes of CO2.
+Denbury sources CO2 both from naturally-occurring underground reservoirs and from industrial sources which capture, process and then compress the CO for delivery into a pipeline network.
 The CO2 captured from industrial sources (which is sometimes referred to as anthropogenic or man-made CO2) could otherwise be released into the atmosphere.
-For our Gulf Coast assets, Denbury sources naturally-occurring CO2 from Jackson Dome in Mississippi and industrial CO2 from two facilities: one in Port Arthur, Texas and one in Geismar, Louisiana.
-For our Rocky Mountain region, Denbury sources CO2 from the Lost Cabin gas plant and the Shute Creek plant in Wyoming.
+For our Gulf Coast assets, Denbury sources naturally-occurring CO, from Jackson Dome in Mississippi and industrial CO, from two facilities: one in Port Arthur, Texas and one in Geismar, Louisiana.
+For our Rocky Mountain region, Denbury sources CO, from the Lost Cabin gas plant and the Shute Creek plant in Wyoming.

-Our CO2 EOR

-operations provide

-an environmentally

-responsible method

-of utilizing CO2 for the

-primary purpose of

-oil recovery that also

-results in the incidental

-underground storage of

-CO2 while also making our

-nation more energy secure.
+Our CO, EOR operations provide an environmentally responsible method of utilizing CO, for the primary purpose of oil recovery that also results in the associated underground storage of CO, while also making our nation more energy secure.

-STEP 2: CO2 Transportation
+STEP 2: CO, Transportation

-The second step is transporting the CO_2 from the source to the oil field.
-We operate or control over 1,100 miles of CO_2 pipelines and are continually expanding this network to transport naturally-occurring CO_2 and CO_2 from industrial sources to our tertiary fields.
-Between 2016 and 2018 we utilized an average of more than 145 million cubic feet of CO_2 from industrial sources per day and anticipate additional CO_2 from industrial sources from currently planned or future construction of facilities in our Gulf Coast region.
+The second step is transporting the CO, from the source to the oil field.
+We operate or control over 1,100 miles of CO2 pipelines and are continually expanding this network to transport naturally-occurring CO2 and CO2 from industrial sources to our tertiary fields.
+Between 2018 and 2019 we utilized an average of approximately 160 million cubic feet of $\rm CO{{2}}$ from industrial sources per day and anticipate additional CO, from industrial sources from currently planned or future construction of facilities in our Gulf Coast region.